 - Iodine

-Since nori no tsukudani is a classic Japanese food, you should be able to find it in Asian grocery stores.
-While the taste may vary slightly depending on the manufacturer, it should be delicious.
+Since this rice topping is very popular in Japan, you can probably find it at Asian markets.
+While the taste may vary slightly depending on the brand, it is generally delicious.

-Another benefit of making nori no tsukudani is that you can use leftover nori that may have become damp over time.
-Therefore, it is an ideal way to use up any nori you have left from a previous purchase.
+Another benefit is that you can use leftover nori seaweed that might have become slightly damp over time.
+In fact, in Japan, nori no tsukudani is often considered an ideal way to use up leftover nori from a previous purchase.

-Nori no tsukudani is typically made by simmering nori seaweed in seasonings and dashi broth.
-In Japan, dashi is usually made with a combination of kelp and bonito flakes, but I recommend using shiitake dashi for this dish.
-While kelp and bonito dashi also work well, shiitake dashi allows you to taste the umami flavor of the nori without interference.
+Nori no tsukudani is made by simmering nori seaweed in seasonings and dashi stock.
+In Japanese cuisine, awase dashi, which combines kombu dashi and bonito dashi, is commonly used as the dashi stock; however, for this rice topping, I recommend using shiitake dashi (mushroom stock) instead.
+While awase dashi also works well, shiitake dashi allows you to enjoy the umami flavor of the nori without any interference.

 Ingredients